-The novel appropriate for high school and middle school libraries.
-It also helps college students retain the basic outline of the history of Western Civilization.
-(Note that the content of the book is more advanced — in terms of complexity and danger — than the Lexile/reading level of the text.)
+Appropriate for high school and middle school social studies, English classes and libraries.
+This novel is also a great refresher for college students to retain the basic outline of the history of Western Civilization.
+(Note that the content is more advanced — in terms of complexity and danger — than the Lexile/reading level of the text.)

-The blog provides both articles for teachers, about teaching, and articles for both teachers and students, about history itself.
-And if you click “Categories” in the sidebar, you can choose articles by period and by whether they’re meant for students or not.
+My blog provides articles for teachers, about teaching, and articles for both teachers and students, about history.
+I also welcome guest posts by innovative educators.
+Click “Categories” in the sidebar to choose articles by period and by whether they’re meant for students.

-This lesson plan calls on students to journal as they read The Jericho River and then to complete four additional writing and visual arts exercises related to the book.
+Students journal as they read The Jericho River and then to complete four additional writing and visual arts exercises.

-This lesson plan calls on students to create a boat and a scene from a past society, in a diorama, based on the actual appearance and technology of that society.
-It also requires an oral or written description of the diorama and its place in history.
+This assignment requires an oral or written description of the diorama and its place in history.
 Students imagine they’re visiting the historic society, like a character in The Jericho River.

 Please use these illustrations for educational purposes, in class!

-You’re very welcome to use and adapt the resources above for your classroom or home-school setting.
-They’re all offered free of charge (under a Creative Commons Attribution 4.0 International License, for the lessons).
+You are welcome to use and adapt these resources for your classroom or home-school setting.
+They’re all offered free (under a Creative Commons Attribution 4.0 International License, for the lessons).